cloud-graphics-rendering/benchvirtualgl-pictor/README.txt

 VirtualGL can also tunnel the VGL Transport through SSH.
 To enable SSL support, set the VGL_USESSL CMake variable to 1.
 Please look here for more information: https://github.com/VirtualGL/virtualgl/blob/master/BUILDING.md

+Then, you need to config virtualGl:
+$ sudo vglserver_config
+Choose 1
+Then, N,N,N,X